Home/UFC

 ADVERTISEMENT

+Then came reality.
+The injury didn’t just end a fight; it reset everything.
+Demetrious Johnson didn’t sugarcoat that either.
 “Granted, Alex Pantoja is 35 years old, and now that he has lost the belt, that clock starts all over, baby!” he said with a smile.

+With only six fighters in UFC history reaching double-digit title wins, and Johnson standing alone with 11 straight defenses, Alexandre Pantoja’s abrupt fall only sharpened the context.
 Now the question isn’t whether he was on a GOAT trajectory; Johnson clearly believed he was.
 The question is what comes next once his arm heals.
-If stability returns and the body responds, this chapter doesn’t end in tragedy.
-It pauses.
+If stability returns and his body responds, this chapter doesn’t end in tragedy.

-In a division defined by speed and precision, Alexandre Pantoja now faces his toughest test away from the cage.
-Not to reclaim history overnight, but to earn the right to chase it again.
+In a division defined by speed and precision, Alexandre Pantoja now faces his toughest test away from the cage: not to reclaim history overnight, but to earn the right to chase it again.

 ADVERTISEMENT